vaib-dev/Courses/7-scrum-master-role/3-facilitation.md

 ### 4. The outcome

-Outcome of this facilitated event is a high-quality decision that is owned by everyone.
+The outcome of this facilitated event is a high-quality decision that is owned by everyone.
 What that means is everyone is holding each other accountable for the decision made.
 This high-quality decision is transparent to everybody and tangible, which means the quality of the decision can be measured.

 A SM should facilitate by creating a "container" for the team to fill up with their ideas and innovations.
 The container, often a set of agenda questions or some other lightweight (and flexible) structure, gives the team just enough of a frame to stay on their purpose and promotes an environment for richer interaction, a place where fantastic ideas can be heard.
 The coach creates the container; the team creates the content."
 Now let us see some of the traits of a high-quality facilitator in the next section.

-## The who: high-quality facilitator
+## Traits of a high-quality facilitator

 So far we’ve discussed the flow of facilitation and we’ve learned that poor quality facilitator is one of the reasons the group of people came up with poor quality decisions.
 So what does a high-quality facilitator look like?
 Here are some qualities I found important to be an effective facilitator: